Mahamudu Bawumia: Career

-Shortly after the 2008 election Bawumia resigned as Deputy Governor at the Bank of Ghana.
+Shortly before the 2008 election, Bawumia resigned as deputy governor at the Bank of Ghana.

 2008 elections

 Mahamudu Bawumia was running mate to the New Patriotic Party candidate in the 2008 elections, Nana Akufo-Addo.
 The NPP increased its share of the vote compared to 2004 in all the three Northern Regions, in both the first and second round.

 2008–2011

 Bawumia served as a consultant to the Economic Commission of Africa between February and March 2009.
 Between April and October 2009, he was a visiting scholar at the University of British Columbia Liu Centre for Global Studies and UBC Fisheries Centre.

 In October 2009, he was appointed as a Fellow of the International Growth Centre (IGC), a research institute based jointly at the London School of Economics and Political Science and Oxford University that provides advice on economic growth to governments of developing countries, specifically serving as an IGC Team Member for Sierra Leone.
 He also served as an advisor to the Central Bank of Sierra Leone on the redesigning of the organizational structure of the bank and its monetary policy framework.

-Between October 2009 and October 2010, he was a Senior Research Associate at the Centre for the Study of African Economies at the Department of Economics, University of Oxford.
-In January 2011, Bawumia was appointed Resident Representative of the African Development Bank for Zimbabwe by the African Development Bank.
-He served in this position until reappointed as the Vice-Presidential Candidate to Nana Akufo-Addo on the ticket of the New Patriotic Party for Ghana's 2012 Presidential Election.
+Between October 2009 and October 2010, he was a senior research associate at the Centre for the Study of African Economies at the Department of Economics, University of Oxford.
+In January 2011, Bawumia was appointed resident representative of the African Development Bank for Zimbabwe by the African Development Bank.
+He served in this position until reappointed as the vice-presidential candidate to Nana Akufo-Addo on the ticket of the New Patriotic Party for Ghana's 2012 presidential election.